MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 ms.search.form: Source and Destination
 ---

-# Add Azure Cosmos DB Change Data Capture source to an eventstream
+# Add MySQL Database Change Data Capture source to an eventstream
 This article shows you how to add a MySQL Database Change Data Capture source to an eventstream.

 ## Related content